-Built between 1932 and 1937, and designed by Charles Holden, Senate House dominates the streets of Bloomsbury with its vast bulk.
-In contract to Holden’s light and playful underground stations of the 1930’s it is classical in tone and massive in scope; more akin to his earlier work for the London Electric Railway at 55 Broadway (1929).
+Built between 1932 and 1937 Senate House dominates the streets of western Bloomsbury.
+In contract to Charles Holden’s London Underground stations of the same period it is classical in tone and massive in scale, and more akin to his earlier work for the London Electric Railway at 55 Broadway (1929).

 In 1927 the then Vice-Chancellor of the University, William Beveridge, obtained £400,000 funding from the Rockefeller Foundation.
-Beveridge’s vision was to build a university “for the nation and the world, drawing from overseas as many students as Oxford and Cambridge and all the other English universities together.”
-In regard to the architecture he was against any attempt to replicate the mediaeval colleges of Oxbridge, as had been done at Yale for example, and wanted something modern and international in tone, “an academic island in swirling tides of traffic, a world of learning in a world of affairs.”
+Beveridge’s vision was to build a university, “for the nation and the world, drawing from overseas as many students as Oxford and Cambridge and all the other English universities together.”
+In regard to architecture he was against any attempt to replicate the mediaeval colleges of Oxbridge, as had been done at Yale for example, instead wanting something modern and international in tone, “an academic island in swirling tides of traffic, a world of learning in a world of affairs.”

-Large though Senate House is it was originally intended to swallow up even more of Bloomsbury, and run as far as Torrington Place to the north, as can be seen in the contemporary model on display inside.
+Large as Senate House is, it was originally intended to swallow up even more of Bloomsbury and run as far as Torrington Place to the north, as can be seen in the contemporary model on display inside.